ziutek/mymysql/doc/readme.md

 With *Start* and *Query* methods data are rebinded on every method call.
 It isn't efficient if statement is executer more than once.
-You can bind parameters and use *Execute* method to avoid these unnecessary rebinds.
+You can bind parameters and use *Run* method to avoid these unnecessary rebinds.
 The simplest way to bind parameters is:

     stmt.BindParams(data.id, data.tax)